Cantal cheese: Composition

 These are all available as fermier and laitier.
 Most (>80% of production) Cantal is of the first two varieties.
 Cantal vieux is already a hard cheese.
 If kept properly, it can last up to a year and a half without spoiling.
 It is not produced in large quantities.
 Much loved in the Cantal region, Cantal vieux is quite rarely exported due to its strong taste and can usually be found only in specialist stores.

 Cantal cheese has a fat content of 45%.
 It is used in soups, salads, aligot potatoes, cheese fondue and gratins.
-Cantal Fermier, like all cheeses made from raw milk, may contain Listeria bacteria on the crust, which should therefore be discarded; it is also not suitable for children, the elderly, or immunocompromised persons.
+Cantal Fermier, like all cheeses made from raw milk, may contain Listeria bacteria on the crust, which should therefore be discarded; it is also not suitable for children, pregnant women, the elderly, or immunocompromised persons.